-The Fund may, under normal market conditions, invest in corporate debt obligations, including obligations of industrial, utility and financial issuers.
+Each Fund may, under normal market conditions, invest in corporate debt obligations, including obligations of industrial, utility and financial issuers.
 Corporate debt obligations include bonds, notes, debentures and other obligations of corporations to pay interest and repay principal.
+The U.S. Equity Dividend and Premium Fund, International Equity Dividend and Premium Fund, U.S. Tax-Managed Equity Fund and International Tax Managed Equity Fund may only invest in debt securities that are cash equivalents.
 Corporate debt obligations are subject to the risk of an issuer's inability to meet principal and interest payments on the obligations and may also be subject to price volatility due to such factors as market interest rates, market perception of the creditworthiness of the issuer and general market liquidity.